Pill A.F.C.: History

-The club was formed in May 2018 by the merger of former Welsh Football League club, Newport YMCA who were then playing in the Gwent County League Division One and Pill AFC who were in Division Two.
+Pill YMCA was formed in May 2018 by the merger of former Welsh Football League club, Newport YMCA who were then playing in the Gwent County League Division One and Pill AFC who were in Division Two.

 The club finished fifth and seventh in their first two seasons as a new club.

 For the 2022–23 season the club reverted to 'Pill AFC' as the club's name.